haiqiang-zhang/AST-SQL-Dialects-Between-DBMSs/README.md

 * `setup`: the setup SQL script for the DBMS.
 * `test`: the test SQL script for the DBMS.
-* `result`: the expected result of the test SQL script. (each test sql script should have a corresponding result file)
+* `result`: the expected result of the test SQL script. (each test sql script should have a corresponding result file) Some of folders we provide for MySQL, PostgreSQL, SQLite, DuckDB, ClickHouse test cases:
+* `unsplit`: the sql script that combines setup and test cases together.
+* `test_raw`: the raw test sql script extracted from official test suites.